dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/introduction.md

 ## Aggregate Functions

-Like most other relational database products, DuckDB supports aggregate functions.
+Like most other relational database products, DataMiner supports aggregate functions.
 An aggregate function computes a single result from multiple input rows.
 For example, there are aggregates to compute the `count`, `sum`, `avg` (average), `max` (maximum) and `min` (minimum) over a set of rows.

 As an example, we can find the highest low-temperature reading anywhere with: